WHERE THEY STAND: Clinton, Trump on the issues

 Now, as the militants suffer setbacks in Iraq and Syria, they are becoming more intent on inspiring lone-wolf attacks, already seen in the U.S. and Europe.

-The group has either claimed responsibility or been linked as a possible inspiration for the November attacks in Paris; the mass shootings in San Bernardino, California; the subway and airport bombings in Brussels; the Orlando nightclub shootings; and the Bastille Day truck attack in Nice, France.
+The group has either claimed responsibility or been linked as a possible inspiration for the November attacks in Paris; the mass shootings in San Bernardino, California; the subway and airport bombings in Brussels; the Orlando, Florida, nightclub shootings; and the Bastille Day truck attack in Nice, France.

 Clinton’s plan to deal with the IS threat abroad and at home mostly embraces what President Barack Obama is doing.
 Trump has vowed relentless bombing and expressed support for enhanced interrogation techniques.